How YOU view and define learning has a tremendous impact on how you approach homeschooling your kids.

 verb: a) nonstandard : teach b) obsolete : to inform of something

 intransitive verb: to acquire knowledge or skill or a behavioral tendencyMerriam-Webster Dictionary

 The Definition of Learning

-Does this definition of learn match the way YOU define the word learn?
+Does Merriam-Webster’s definition of learning match the way YOU define the word learn?

 By today’s definition, the word learn is about acquiring knowledge, understanding, or a skill.
-Notice how there are a variety of ways to gain specific knowledge, understanding or skill.
+Notice how there are various ways to gain specific knowledge, understanding, or skill.